-S17 Crime and Disorder There are no issues Health and Well Being There are no issues Sustainability There is no environmental impact in this report Diversity There are no issues Wards Affected All wards are affected, but in particular those with higher numbers of empty domestic properties Groups Affected Owners of empty domestic properties would be directly affected by this proposal, including private landlords who may experience void periods in some of their properties Budget and Policy Framework The financial implications of this report are taken into account in the draft MTFP proposed to Council Key Decision This is not an Executive decision Urgent Decision This is not an Executive decision One Darlington: Perfectly Placed No direct impacts Efficiency Changes to Council Tax charges for empty domestic properties have the potential to generate additional revenue for the Council.
+S17 Crime and Disorder There are no issues

+Health and Well Being

+There are no issues

+Sustainability There is no environmental impact in this report

+Diversity There are no issues

+Wards Affected All wards are affected, but in particular those

+with higher numbers of empty domestic

+properties

+Groups Affected Owners of empty domestic properties would be

+, directly affected by this proposal, including

+private landlords who may experience void

+periods in some of their properties

+Budget and Policy Framework The issues contained within this report do not

+represent a change to Council budget or the

+Council's policy framework

+Key Decision This is not an Executive decision

+Urgent Decision This is not an Executive decision

+One Darlington: Perfectly This report has implications for the 'Prosperous

+Placed Darlington' theme of the Sustainable

+Community Strategy.

+Efficiency Changes to Council Tax charges for empty

+domestic properties have the potential to

+generate additional revenue for the Council.